 What is the Senate good for?
 Ideally, in a bicameral legislature, each house acts as a check and/or balance to the other.
 In our case, however, there is no check, given that the balance is well and truly tipped in favour of the Government of the day.
 The Taoiseach gets to nominate eleven Senators, which is a nice head start, but it’s hardly necessary: even though all Dáil bills need the approval of both houses, if the Senate rejects them, the government can ‘deem’ them to have passed anyway (after a maximum 180-day waiting period).

 Peter Casey, uninformed, dishevelled, fact-free, and uniquely unqualified candidate for the presidency emerged from his decisive thirty-three-point defeat in full triumphalist mode.
 Riding high on his underwhelming pulling power, he announced his intention of joining Fianna Fáil, taking over the leadership, and, in short order, becoming Taoiseach.
 Fianna Fáil spent no time and little energy in dismissing his offer as ‘laughable’, but Renua, holding fairly steady at zero per cent in the polls, made a tentative move in his direction.
-Apparently, someone somewhere in the single-issue (the right-to-life of a pregnant woman) party thought a second issue, racism, sounded like a good idea.
+Apparently, someone somewhere in the single-issue (a refusal of the right-to-life of a pregnant woman in a crisis pregnancy) party thought a second issue, racism, sounded like a good idea.

 Whether the failures within Tusla were a result of a cockup, an attempt to cover up that cockup, or collusion with the gardai, it’s hard to deny that at least two senior garda officers knowingly sent the false accusation of rape against Maurice McCabe further up the line without attaching the clear and unequivocal correction in their possession.
 In doing so they allowed false rumours of a very serious nature to circulate about the ‘rat’, Maurice McCabe.
 Delays or refusals to include a clear correction when the file was sent up the line meant that a false accusation was forwarded all the way to the Commissioner’s office and was left on Sergeant McCabe’s file until the start of the tribunal.
 This is deeply disturbing.